-The AEM30940 is an integrated energy management circuit that extracts DC power from a piezo generator, a micro turbine generator or any high frequency RF input to simultaneously store energy in a rechargeable element and supply the system with two independent regulated voltages.
-The AEM30940 allows to extend battery lifetime and ultimately eliminates the primary energy storage element in a large range of wireless applications such as industrial monitoring, home automation, transportation and smart agriculture.
+The AEM20940 is an integrated energy management subsystem that extracts DC power from a TEG to simultaneously store energy in a rechargeable element and supply the system with two independent regulated voltages.
+The AEM20940 allows to extend battery lifetime and ultimately eliminates the primary energy storage element in a large range of wireless applications like industrial monitoring, home automation and smart agriculture.

-The AEM30940 harvests the available input current up to 110 mA.
+The AEM20940 harvests the available input current up to 110 mA.
 It integrates an ultra-low power boost converter to charge a storage element, such as a Li-ion battery, a thin film battery, a supercapacitor or a conventional capacitor.
-The boost converter operates with input voltages in a range from 50 mV to 5 V. With its unique cold-start circuit, it can start operating with empty storage elements at an input voltage as low as $380\,\text{mV}$ and an input power of just $3\,\mu\text{W}$.
+The boost converter operates with input voltages in a range from 50 mV to 5 V. With its unique cold-start circuit, it can start operating with empty storage elements at an input voltage as low as 380 mV and an input power of just $3\,\mu W.$ Thanks to an external optional module, the input voltage for coldstart lowers to 100 mV with an input power of just $80\,\mu W.$

-The low-voltage supply typically drives a microcontroller at 1.2~V or 1.8~V. The high-voltage supply typically drives a radio transceiver at a configurable voltage between 1.8~V and 4.1~V. Both are driven by highly-efficient LDO (Low Drop-Out) regulators for low noise and high stability.
+The low-voltage supply typically drives a microcontroller at $1.2\,\mathrm{V}$ or $1.8\,\mathrm{V}$.
+The high-voltage supply typically drives a radio transceiver at $1.8\,\mathrm{V}$, $2.5\,\mathrm{V}$ or $3.3\,\mathrm{V}$.
+Both are driven by highly-efficient LDO (Low Drop-Out) regulators for low noise and high stability.

 Configuration pins determine various operating modes by setting predefined conditions for the energy storage element (overcharge or overdischarge voltages), and by selecting the voltage of the high-voltage supply and the low-voltage supply.
-Moreover, special modes can be obtained at the expense of a few configuration resistors.